Retirement checklist: 12 important things to do before you retire

 7. Know your social security benefits

 During your retirement, you will also have a chance to start tapping into your social security benefits.
-These benefits will be there to support you on top of your retirement savings.
+These benefits will support you on top of your retirement savings.
+You should include these benefits on your retirement checklist as they help you cover expenses during retirement.

-According to the Social Security Administration, you can start getting your Social Security money as early as 62 years old.
+According to the Social Security Administration, you can take your Social Security money as early as 62.
 Taking Social Security benefits this early, however, will lead to a reduced percentage of benefits.

-That is why it is recommended to delay tapping into your Social Security benefits until you have officially retired.
-To maximize your Social Security benefits and get a higher percentage, wait until you have turned 70.
+That is why it is recommended that you delay tapping into your Social Security benefits until you have officially retired.
+Wait until you have turned 70 to maximize your benefits and get a higher percentage.

 8. Know where you will live during retirement

 Earlier, I mentioned that one of the things to do before you retire is to know your expenses.
 This is very important when calculating how much you will need to save for retirement.
-Your living expenses will directly affect your monthly expenses and ultimately your lifestyle.
+Your living expenses will directly affect your monthly costs and your lifestyle.

-For example, if you are a traveling nurse, you should have a rough idea of where you will live during retirement since you might no longer be traveling.
-Find a place that will help you fulfill your retirement dreams but also meet your desired standard of living.
+For example, if you are a traveling nurse, you should have a rough idea of where you will live during retirement since you might no longer travel.
+Find a place to help you fulfill your retirement dreams and meet your desired living standard.

-The place you choose to settle during retirement will directly affect your monthly expenses.
-So, make sure that you select a place that is not too expensive to a level where you will need to stretch your retirement budget or keep working until you die.
+The place you settle during retirement will directly affect your monthly expenses.
+So, make sure that you select a place that is not too expensive so that you will not need to stretch your retirement budget or keep working until you die.

 9. Decide what to do with your retirement accounts